lichesstrends/aggregator/README.md

 DB_MAX_CONNECTIONS=10
 ```

-2) Save results to Postgres:
+2) Save results to your remote database with the `--save` CLI option :
 ```bash
 ./lta --save --remote --until 2013-05 -v
 ```